wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 impact performance as well.

 The paper solves the above issues using three novel techniques.
 First, Zippads is based on Hotpads, an eccentric memory architecture optimized for object semantics.
-Instead of fetching data in an object-agnostic, 64 byte block format, Hotpads maintains object boundary and type information directly on hardware, exposing object and pointer semantics to the memory hierarchy, such that the boundaries of objects can be easily identified.
+Instead of fetching data in an object-agnostic, aligned 64 byte block format, Hotpads maintains object boundary and type information directly on hardware, exposing object and pointer semantics to the memory hierarchy, such that the boundaries of objects can be easily identified.
 In addition, instead of storing data in fixed sized blocks, Hotpads manages each level of the cache as a heap, which only grows by incrementing the bump